chaincodelabs/research-site/research-intro.md

 * Neudecker and Hartenstein.
 [Network Layer Aspects of Permissionless Blockchains](https://ieeexplore.ieee.org/document/8456488) classify the requirements for cryptocurrency network protocols and review related attacks.
 * Tran et al. [A Stealthier Partitioning Attack against Bitcoin Peer-to-Peer Network](https://erebus-attack.comp.nus.edu.sg/) presents the Erebus attack, which allows malicious Internet service providers to isolate public Bitcoin nodes from the network.

+For a review of eclipse attacks and countermeasures against them, see [this document](https://github.com/bitcoin-core/bitcoin-devwiki/wiki/Addrman-and-eclipse-attacks) by Martin Zumsande.

 ## Privacy